Mandyiee/Receipt-Maker/Readme.md

 ## How to Run

 1. **Set Up the Environment**:
    - Ensure you have the required libraries and fonts in place.
-Place the font file (`OpenSans-VariableFont_wdth,wght.ttf`) in the project directory.
+Place the font file (`OpenSans.ttf`) in the project directory.
    - The receipt template image (`green.png`) should be located in the `image/` folder.

 2. **Compile and Run**: